 "Success is not final, failure is not fatal, it is the courage to continue that counts" (Winston Churchill)

 Every engaged learner has something valuable to contribute to the class.
-As long as students come to class, try their best, and positively contribute to the learning environment, we will both benefit from such collaboration and contributions.
+As long as students come to class, try their best, use every opportunity to succeed, and positively contribute to the learning environment, we will both benefit from such collaboration and teamwork!

-At the present moment, I ask you to refer to any government or official HRCE documentations as official messaging comes from them.
+At the present moment, I ask you to refer to any government or official documents.
+If you have specific questions, I encourage you to speak to the appropriate school administrator.

 Web Site Designed By Mr. Ngo | Mr. Ngo Learning Commons 2021-2022